rumansaleem/rumansaleem/content/blog/01 css-border-gradients/index.md

 }
 </style>
 <div class="border-gradient-rounded">
-    A div with rounded border applied with gradient looks beautiful.
+    A container with rounded corners and gradient borders.
 </div>
 ```

-Before we understand the what's going on here, its better you understand [`background-clip`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip) and [`background-origin`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip) CSS properties at MDN, if you're not familiar.
+Before we understand the what's going on here, its better to first understand [`background-clip`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip) and [`background-origin`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip) CSS properties at MDN, if you're not familiar.

 Here, We are using two background images, one is the gradient that we intend to use for border, and the other one is a solid white color.